On Appell sequences of polynomials of Bernoulli and Euler type: Bernoulli--type polynomials and numbers of the first kind

-where $\sum_{j=l}^{m}a_{j}e^{tj}\,$is the indicator of a delta operator of order $q$. \end{Definition}
+where $\sum_{j=l}^{m}a_{j}e^{tj}\,$is the indicator of a delta operator of order $p$. \end{definition}

-\begin{Remark} We will restrict to the case $a_{j}\in \Bbb{Q}$, in order to ensure the validity of the results stated in Section 2.
-However, more general operator structures with real coefficients $a_{j}$ can be considered within the same philosophy.
-Observe that, when $q=a=1$ we reobtain the classical Bernoulli polynomials.
-In the case $a\neq 1$ , $q=1$ the polynomials (\ref {4.2}) reduce to the classical higher--order Bernoulli polynomials. \end{Remark}
+\begin{remark} Usually, we will assume that $a_{j}\in \mathbb{Q}$, as turns out to be the case in many applications.
+However, more general operator structures with real coefficients $a_{j}$ could be considered within the same framework.